Welcome to Fair Dinkum Seeds support page where you’ll find answers to the most frequently asked questions.

 It’s too hard to manage stock when we have so many species in the collection, we are on very limited water and we have major flooding too at times, plus it’s just me and the Mrs which makes things even more complicated.

-We do sell some tubers and cuttings, but only of species that grow best that way.
+We do sell some tubers, roots, cuttings, and starter cultures, but only for species that grow best that way.

-We don’t sell seeds if they won’t grow, so if you want the plant, just buy the seeds and follow the instructions in the advert.
+We don’t sell seeds if they won’t reliably grow, so if you want the plant just buy the seeds and follow the instructions in the advert.

-If I can grow it, there is no reason I can’t see why you can’t grow it too?
+If I can grow it, there is no reason I can see why you can’t grow it too?

 Would you like to swap seeds with me?